nordeck/sip-recepta/README.md

 ## Adding SipRecepta

-`SipRecepta` is a plugin for `FreeSwitch` to handle incoming SIP calls to `SIP-Jibri`.
-The following steps are testing in `Debian 12 Bookworm`.
+`SipRecepta` is a plugin for `FreeSwitch` to route incoming SIP calls to `SIP-Jibri`.
+The following steps are tested in `Debian 12 Bookworm`.
 Assumed that `FreeSwitch` already installed and running on this server.

 ### Install additional packages